rozlynboutin/microbiome_helper/Random-Forest-Feature-Selection-Caution.md

     random_table <- data.frame( matrix(0, nrow=40 , ncol=1000) )

 For each sample I generated 1000 values from a Poisson distribution with lambda=0.3.
-This a crude way to get a random present/absence pattern across the table.
+This a crude way to get a random present/absence pattern across the table (note that there are values >1 as well).
 You shouldn't use these commands if you want to simulate realistic OTU tables.

     for(r in 1:nrow(random_table)) {
         random_table[r,] <- rpois(1000, lambda=0.3)*sample(x=2:1000, size=1000, replace=TRUE)